nktnet1/sync-request-curl/ROADMAP.md

   MIME boundary and final encoded body, request preparation cannot verify a caller-supplied length; leaving multipart length generation entirely to libcurl preserves the outbound framing guarantees added in v1.0.42.
+- `v1.0.48-response-trailer-isolation.patch` stops public response-header
+  parsing at the blank line terminating the final header section.
+Libcurl's header callback also reports chunked trailer fields, but those fields are no longer folded into `response.headers`; the ordinary `Trailer` declaration is retained and raw callback lines remain available internally for diagnostics.

 Do not replace these behaviours with a response-body-only cache or move retry and redirect orchestration into the native transport; those choices are